spf13/afero/README.md

 * A set of interfaces to encourage and enforce interoperability between backends
 * An atomic cross platform memory backed file system
 * Support for compositional file systems by joining various different file systems (see httpFs)
+* A set of utility functions ported from io, ioutil & hugo to be afero aware

 # Using Afero